 Chances are if you have a child in elementary school they have math facts they need to practice at home each week.

-Since kids love treasure hunts, we decided to mix math facts and a treasure hunt into our very own St. Patrick’s Day Math Facts Game.
+Since kids love treasure hunts, we decided to mix math facts and hunting into a few St. Patrick’s Day math activities.

 Using the plastic coins and rainbow colored water beads turns this twist to the craft stick Zap! game into a fun St. Patrick’s Day math activity.

 Affiliate links have been provided below.
 See my full disclosure for more details.

-Use the permanent marker to write one math fact on one side of each of the plastic coins.
+Use the permanent marker to write a math fact on one side of each of the plastic coins.
 This is the perfect opportunity to pick the math facts your child needs to focus on.

 On one or two coins write the word “Zap!”